ThFransen84/OIfst/README.md

 <img src="https://raw.githubusercontent.com/ThFransen84/OIfst/master/logo.png" alt="FST logo" width="200" height="100">

-The development of an Old Irish FST was part of my Ph.D. thesis, which is available [here](http://www.tara.tcd.ie/handle/2262/89498).
+The development of an Old Irish FST was part of my Ph.D. thesis, for which see the Wiki. which is available [here](http://www.tara.tcd.ie/handle/2262/89498).
 The abstract (with proper text encoding), as well as a list of *errata*, can be found under [Projects](https://github.com/ThFransen84/OIfst/projects).
 Chapter 4 (pp. 55–104) in the thesis describes the implementation in great detail.

 The FST has been implemented in *foma*, a finite-state compiler and C library developed by Mans Hulden.
 For download instructions and documentation see https://fomafst.github.io/.